 After drawings are conducted for the first four picks of the NBA Draft, the other lottery teams will continue to pick in inverse order of their regular-season record.

 The actual lottery procedure will take place in a separate room just before ESPN’s national broadcast.
-A media member, NBA officials and representatives of the accounting firm of Ernst & Young will be in attendance for the drawings.
+A media member, NBA officials and a representative of the accounting firm Ernst & Young will be in attendance for the drawings.